Code of Ethics

 Our programmes are open to artists who share fundamental values of human dignity and respect.
 We do not accept:

-If this code is violated, we will act to protect the safety and dignity of others.
+If these boundaries are violated, we act to protect the safety and dignity of others.

 Who We Don't Work With